nus-cs2103-AY2021S2/ip/docs/README.md

 Duke also allows the user to keep track of notes, which are separately stored compared to tasks.
 Notes are flexible in that you can key in anything, search for them using keywords, and be able to delete them if you know their index.

+## Setting Up

+1. Download the latest jar file version
+2. Open and enter in your terminal the following command: `java -jar duke.jar`

 ## Basic Features

 ### Feature 1